Neko Rig Fishing 101

 Rigging your o-ring and hook an inch or two up will help keep the hook up off the bottom and still leaves about 3/4 of your bait without anything ridged in it.

-So the top 3/4 will to produce a lot of movement and action.
+The top 3/4 of your bait will to produce a lot of movement and action.
 The benefit of an neko rig is you get a different action than the wacky rig.
 With the weight in the head your bait will stay down on the bottom sticking up with your hook is exposed, pointing up.

 Make your life easier by picking up an wacky rigging tool.